 The Green Bay Packers are excited to give schools and neighborhood non-profit organizations in Green Bay, La Crosse, Madison, Manitowoc, Milwaukee, Racine and Sheboygan the opportunity to apply for an NFL Grassroots grant.

-Through this program, the NFL Youth Football Fund will award $2.5 million in NFL Grassroots field grants during the 2011 fiscal year.
-The 2011 NFL Grassroots RFP submission deadline is December 16, 2011.
+Through this program, the NFL Foundation will award NFL Grassroots field grants up to $200,000 for capital improvement projects.
+The 2013 NFL Grassroots RFP submission deadline is February 14, 2014.